What is the background to this research?

 We found that good care for people with vasculitis is realised when healthcare teams:

-What are the key service components that are associated with improved health outcomes?
+Which of these key service components are associated with improved health outcomes?

-By analysing national data on hospital admissions and deaths, we found several key service components were associated with improved outcomes:
+By analysing national data on hospital admissions and deaths, alongside available survey data, we were able to look at whether some of these key service components were associated with improved outcomes:

 What potential difficulties might be faced in delivering healthcare in this way?